AndiML/OOD-Detection/README.md

 This command will:
 - Download/configure the MedMNIST (`pathmnist`) dataset.
-- Pre-process external OOD datasets (`tissuemnist` and `chestminst`) to match the inlier channel dimensions (via channel selection or replication).
+- Pre-process external OOD datasets (`tissuemnist` and `chestmnist`) to match the inlier channel dimensions (via channel selection or replication).
 - Instantiate a VAE with a 100-dimensional latent space.
 - Train the model for 10 epochs.
 - Log training and OOD evaluation metrics.